lanl/SHELTIE/README.txt

 	After you finialise your commit message, you will be asked if you would like to create a commit log.
 If you answer yes, you will be prompted to answer a few quick questions about the work you just commited.
-After answering, your commit will procede like normal.
+After answering, your commit will proceede like normal.
 Behind the scenes, though, your answers, plus a few pieces of metadata which are gathered automatically will be stored as a git note on your commit.

 	You can view the log entries for a given commit using the command git notes --ref refs/notes/productivity show <commit hash>